Car Owners Beware: 5 Reasons NOT to Use a Line of Credit to Make Payments

 Lines of Credit are Interest-Only Loans

-Remember, a line of credit doesn’t work like your chequing account – there’s interest.
+Remember, a line of credit doesn’t work like your chequing account – a credit line has interest charges on top of it.
 And the longer you take to pay it off, interest rates will only add to your debts.
-The result is an increase in your liabilities and a reduction of your assets, which can take a toll on your credit score if you don’t pay it back over time.
+The result is an increase in your debt and a reduction of your assets, which can take a toll on your credit score if you don’t pay it back over time.

 Fluctuating Interest Rates

-Another reason to exercise caution comes from the peaks and valleys found in lines of credit that have variable rates.
-It gets tricky trying to calculate what your total liabilities are in such instances.
+Another reason to exercise caution is that lines of credit have variable rates – they are not fixed.
+It gets difficult trying to calculate your debt totals in such instances.
 And when it comes to your finances, you never want to be in the dark.

 They’re a Last Resort

 If you see a recurring theme throughout this post, you’ll most likely realize the message is to use your line of credit as a last resort.
-Its primary purpose is for emergencies.
-In other words, they’re a backup plan for your backup plan (ie. a safety net if savings or some other emergency fund won’t suffice).
+Use a line of credit only when necessary – they’re a backup plan for your backup plan.
 So if you were to use it to make car payments while allowing other liabilities to increase, you could eventually find yourself in a debt spiral.
-At that point, your lifeline would become lifeless.

 Your Line of Credit is a Demand Note